explainers-by-googlers/cross-origin-storage/README.md

 ### Solving the problem only for AI models

 AI models are admittedly the biggest motivation for working on COS, so one alternative would be to solve the problem exclusively for AI models, for example, by offering a storage mechanism on the `self.ai.*` namespace that Chrome is experimenting with in the context of built-in AI APIs like the [Prompt API](https://github.com/webmachinelearning/prompt-api) proposal.
 Two questions arise in the context: First, how would it be enforced that files are really AI models?
 Second, `self.ai.*` is explicitly focused on built-in AI APIs where the model is provided by the browser and not by the developer.
-Given this background, this approach doesn't seem like a great fit, and, maybe more importantly, the other use cases are well worth solving, too.
+Given this background, this approach doesn't seem like a great fit, and, maybe more importantly, the non-AI [use cases](#use-cases) are well worth solving, too.

 ## Stakeholder feedback / opposition

-- **Web Developers**: Positive feedback for enabling sharing large files without repeated downloads, particularly in the context of huge AI models, SQLite databases, offline storage archives, and large Wasm modules.
+- **Web Developers**: Positive feedback for enabling sharing large files without repeated downloads and storage, particularly in the context of huge AI models, SQLite databases, offline storage archives, and large Wasm modules.

 ## References